davidgolden/whiterim/README.md

 # WhiteRim
-python script to populate and submit form for white rim backpacking trail in canyonlands
+python script to populate and submit form for white rim in canyonlands

 To install, download appropriate chromedriver version for your Chrome browser, named `chromedriver.exe`

-Must populate the `campers.csv` file
+Must populate the `settings.py` file with appropriate key-value pairs

 To run, run `tasks.py`